techidaily/site-review-topics/source/_posts/possible-solutions-to-restore-deleted-messages-from-nubia-z50-ultra-by-fonelab-android-recover-messages.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-      In order to get back deleted messages on Nubia Z50 Ultra no backup, what you need is the help from a professional messages recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+      In order to get back deleted messages on Nubia Z50 Ultra no backup, what you need is the help from a professional messages recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
 Android Data Recovery is an expert on messages recovery of Android devices including Nubia Z50 Ultra, which allows Android users to retrieve, store and preview all messages from your Nubia Z50 Ultra or other devices on the computer in four simple devices.
 This powerful recovery tool will make sure you won’t lose any lost content, and it is easy to use.
   </p>
 </div>
 </div>